 Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, and Togo.

-F and J visas), the Center recruits students, helps them through the admissions process, provides services and support for their specific needs once on campus, and helps with funding sources (see, for example, the FLAWI section).
-In addition, the Center is the on-campus source of immigration information to
+F and J visas), the International Center provides services and support for students' specific needs once on campus, such as programming to enhance campus life.
+In addition, the International Center is the on-campus source of immigration information to

 The Military and